-All Professionalism Observation Reporting System reports are forwarded by automated process to the Associate Dean of Students and Academic Assessment or designee.
-After a submission to the Reporting System, a confirmation email will be sent to the reporter within 48 hours notifying the reporter that the report has been received and the review is in process.
-The Associate Dean of Students and Academic Assessment or designee, and Learning Environment Council (LEC) Chair(s) in instances of lapse, will review the report from the Reporting System within three (3) business days of receipt, and assign the incident to a pathway: Commendation, Early Concern, Level 1 Concern, Level 2 Concern, Level 3 Concern, or Emergent Concern.
+All Professionalism Observation Reporting System reports are forwarded by automated process to the Associate Dean of Student Affairs.
+After a submission to the Reporting System, a confirmation email will be sent to the reporter within 48 hours notifying the reporter that the report has been received/triage is in process.
+The Associate Dean of Student Affairs, and LEC Chair(s) in instances of lapse, will review the report from the Reporting System within three (3) business days of receipt, and assign the incident to a pathway: Commendation, Early Concern, Level 1 Concern, Level 2 Concern, Level 3 Concern, or Emergent Concern.
 The MSPCC only receives notification of repeated Level 1 concerns or Level 1 concerns not addressed within a course, and all Level 2-3 concerns.